Marceline White, Executive Director

 Robyn Dorsey is the Policy Research & Reinvestment Manager at the Maryland Consumer Rights Coalition where she oversees the organization's Community Reinvestment Act work.
 Prior to coming to MCRC, Robyn was a Regional Organizer at NCRC where she provided technical support in leveraging the Community Reinvestment Act to organizations from Maryland to Maine.
 She has a Masters of Social Work in Social Action and Community Development from the University of Maryland.
 Robyn is a proud resident of Highlandtown, Baltimore and serves on the board of the Highlandtown Community Association.

 Jen Diamond is the Communications and Program Manager at the Maryland Consumer Rights Coalition.
 Her work at MCRC is primarily focused on issues around student loans and for-profit schools in Maryland.
 Before coming to MCRC, Jen worked as an arts administrator at the Hartford Stage Company in Hartford, Connecticut.
 She has held a number of roles in Baltimore nonprofits, including the Everyman Theatre, Single Carrot Theatre, and Art with a Heart.
 Jen graduated with honors from the Johns Hopkins University where she received a bachelor’s degree in Writing Seminars with a concentration in Women, Gender, & Sexuality.
-She is a proud alum of the Public Allies Maryland program.
+She is a proud alum of the Public Allies Maryland program and currently serves on the board of the Baltimore Improv Group.